- Intern, Food Initiative

 The culinary portion of her story also begins early.
 Melissa comes from a long line of individuals who are talented and adventurous in the kitchen.
 She learned most of her skills from observing and helping her mother, who always made it a priority to provide healthy, homemade food.
 Through her Freshman Year Seminar class taught by Dr. Schindler, Melissa learned a great deal more not only about food, but about connections between humans, nature, our ancestors, and the things we eat.

 These lifelong passions led her to declare a major in Environmental Studies, and more recently a second major in Anthropology.
 Melissa hopes to combine her interests in the environment and people into a fulfilling future.
-She is grateful for every opportunity and would love to translate her environmental passions and internship at the Eastern Shore Food Lab into a lifelong career dedicated to bettering the planet and the lives of those who live on it.
+She is grateful for every opportunity and would love to translate her environmental passions and internship with the Food Initiative into a lifelong career dedicated to bettering the planet and the lives of those who live on it.